renaissance-benchmarks/utilities-r/README.md

 ## Usage

-A simple summary report can be generated from JSON data with `Rscript -e 'rren::report_summaries ()'` run in the data path.
+A simple summary report can be generated from JSON data with `Rscript -e 'rren::report_summaries ()'` run in the data path:

 ```console
 > java -jar renaissance-gpl-0.15.0.jar --json scrabble.json scrabble